-If you’re new to triathlons or just want to know what good times are, this article is for you.
-We’ll cover common triathlon events and the typical time it takes for an athlete to complete them.
+If you’re new to triathlons and just want to know what a good finishing time might be, this article is for you.
+We’ll cover common triathlon events and the typical time it takes to complete them.

 We’ll also discuss variables that can impact times.
-Just like road races, weather, course, and temperature can all play a major role in determining how well your triathlon race will go.
+Racing a triathlons can, to a degree, be compared to any running race.
+Weather, course, and temperature can all play a major role in determining how well your event will go.

 Common Triathlon Races

-As we know with running, race distances can vary widely, so it’s helpful to know what a specific race distance is before learning what a good time for that race is.
+As we know with running, race distances can vary widely.
+It’s helpful to know what a specific race distance is before predicting what a good time for that distance is.

-If you’re thinking about trying a triathlon for the first time, you’ll also get a good idea of where you might want to start.
-You could start with a super sprint, which doesn’t require any new gear at all, or if you’re feeling more comfortable and have the gear, a sprint or Olympic distance.
+Thinking about trying a triathlon for the first time?
+You’ll get a good idea of where you might want to start.
+You could start with a super sprint, which doesn’t require any new gear at all.
+Or if you’re feeling more comfortable and have the gear, a sprint or Olympic distance.

 Competing in this distance, the super sprint has a 500-meter swim/10k bike/2.5k run.